johndpope/Emote-hack/README.md

 using chatgpt to reverse engineer code from HumanAIGC/EMO white paper.
 WIP

-Just copy and paste the html from here in chatgpt chat https://arxiv.org/html/2402.17485v1
+Just copy and paste the html from here in chatgpt (custom chat) https://chat.openai.com/g/g-UzGVIbBpB-diffuser-wizard https://arxiv.org/html/2402.17485v1